A Swiss in Paris

 The views expressed in this article are solely those of the author, and do not necessarily reflect the views of swissinfo.ch.

 Are you a Swiss citizen living abroad?
-If so, add the hashtag #WeAreSwissAbroadexternal link to your photos on Instagram.
+If so, add the hashtag #WeAreSwissAbroadexternal link to your photos on Instagram.end of infobox

 swissinfo.ch (the interview was conducted in writing)